 The Beginner’s Guide to Leash Training a Dog

-Going for a walk with your pooch should be a fun and enjoyable way to bond with your dog, get some exercise, and set up a positive routine for you and your dog.
+Going for a walk with your pup should be a fun and enjoyable way to bond with your dog, get some exercise, and set up a positive routine.
 A daily walk or two is just as healthy for you as it is for your dog.
-But if your dog doesn’t know how to walk on a leash and keeps pulling, it can make walks stressful and annoying.
+But if your dog doesn’t know how to walk on a leash and keeps pulling, it can make walking with your dog stressful and annoying.

-It’s also difficult to take your dog anywhere if they don’t know how to be on a leash.
-This is why leash training a dog is so important.
-And the sooner you start the better!
-So keep reading to get some tips and ideas for how to train dog not to pull on leash!
+It’s also challenging to take your pupster anywhere if they don’t know how to be on a leash.
+This is why leash training your dog is so important.
+And the sooner you start, the better!
+So keep reading to get some tips and ideas to get you started today!

 We’ll give you some tips about that later on.
 For now, let’s take a look at the simple techniques that are involved.

-For puppies or any dog that is not used to a leash or has learned to be afraid of the leash, you’re first step is going to be just getting them comfortable with it before you try to take them on walks with it.
+For puppies or any dog that is not used to a leash or has learned to be afraid of the leash, your first step will be just getting them comfortable with it before you try to take them on walks with it.

-Depending on how nervous or uncomfortable it makes them, you might need to start as simply as just placing the leash near them every day so they start to get used to being around it.
+Depending on how nervous or uncomfortable it makes your dog, you might need to start by just placing the leash near your dog every day so they begin to get used to being around it.

 The debate between positive or negative reinforcement has been raging for centuries.
-In general, we think that positive reinforcement tends to be more effective but this really depends on the temperament of your dog.
+In general, we think that positive reinforcement tends to be more effective, but this depends on your dog’s temperament.

-The reason positive reinforcement is usually better is because it helps to make your dog excited about the leash.
-They look forward to training and feel good about learning.
+Positive reinforcement is usually better because it helps to make your dog excited about the leash.
+Most dogs look forward to training and feel good about learning.
 These are more motivating factors than fear.

-If you have a stubborn dog who is trying to become the dominant leader of the pack, you will probably need to use a negative reinforcement method (like a choke collar leash) in order to assert yourself as the leader.
-But if your dog is not especially stubborn, sticking with an exclusively positive reinforcement method is usually the best option.
+If you have a stubborn dog trying to become the pack’s dominant leader, you will probably need to use a harmful reinforcement method (like a choke collar or electronic collar) to assert yourself as the leader.
+But if your dog is not incredibly stubborn, sticking with an exclusively positive reinforcement method is always the best option.

-However, you can also combine the two—rewarding correct behavior and punishing incorrect behavior in order to attack the problem from both angles.
-When using any sort of negative reinforcement, be sure that you are not behaving cruel toward your dog.
+However, you can also combine the two—rewarding correct behavior and punishing incorrect behavior for attacking the problem from both angles.
+When using any negative reinforcement, be sure that you are not behaving cruelly toward your dog.

-Punishment should involve something like withholding treats or attention or at most, a firm pat on the nose.
+Punishment should involve withholding treats or attention or, at most, a firm pat on the nose.
 You do not want to go overboard.
 If your dog starts to cower away from you, this is a sign that your negative reinforcement is too severe.